yshui/explain-algorithms/_posts/2020-10-16-exceptions.md

 This assembly block defines _data_.
 After being assembled and linked, they become data bytes stored verbatim in the executable.
 And in there, we find a reference to `.L7`.
 Look back at the code, we can see `.L7` contains a jump to `.L5`, which is the `catch` block.

-From this, we can infer that, there is some information stored in the executable ("metadata"), which the exception throwers will read when they throw an exception, to figure out what code to run when they throw an exception.
+From this, we can infer that, there is some information stored in the executable ("metadata"), which, when an exception is thrown, the throwers will read to figure out the code to run.

-Alright, we have a <span id="rough" class="anchor">rough</span> picture of how exception handling works:
+Alright, now we have a <span id="rough" class="anchor">rough</span> picture of how exception handling works:

 * The thrower prepares the exception, then call `__cxa_throw`
-* `__cxa_throw` looks through the metadata of the callers in the function call stack, to find a suitable catcher
+* `__cxa_throw` looks through the metadata of the callers in the function call stack, to find a suitable handler
-* The program jumps to the catcher
+* The program jumps to the handler

 Looks simple, right?
-If we can somehow make the metadata of a _C_ function yell: "hey, look here, I am an exception catcher!", we will be done here.
+If we can _somehow_ make the metadata of a _C_ function declare: "hey, look here, I have an exception handler!", we will be done.

 But, as you might know, there is no such thing as exceptions in the C language.
-There can't possibly be a way to declare a function as exception catcher, right?
+There can't possibly be a way to declare a function as having an exception handler, right?

 Well, there is not a _standard_ way.
 But there is a way.
 There is this extension to C, implemented by the GCC compiler (and later Clang), which allows you to attach a
 ["cleanup"](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html#:~:text=cleanup) function to a local variable.
 This cleanup function will be called when